SidU/botframework-gpt3/README.md

     npm install
     ```

-- Get your OpenAI key from [https://beta.openai.com/account/api-keys](https://beta.openai.com/account/api-keys) and paste it in the `.env` file.
+- Make a copy of `.env.example` to `.env`, get your OpenAI key from [https://beta.openai.com/account/api-keys](https://beta.openai.com/account/api-keys) and paste it in the `.env` file.

 - Start the bot